adelloste/breadcrumb/README.md

 # Breadcrumb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4 but it has been updated to version 8.2.14.

 ## Development server